 Word of the Month:

-GOD VIEW: THE CONNECTION BETWEEN CONFIDENCE AND GOD’S CHARACTER, AS SHOWN THROUGH GOD’S BIG STORY
+GOD VIEW: THE CONNECTION BETWEEN WISDOM AND GOD’S CHARACTER, AS SHOWN THROUGH GOD’S BIG STORY

-CONFIDENCE IS A RESPONSE TO THE CHARACTER OF GOD.
+WISDOM IS A REFLECTION OF THE CHARACTER OF GOD.